PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 #### A Pythonic GTFS Representation

-With an emalgamation of serveral data sources, I need a logical way of processing the data in a quick manner.
+With an amalgamation of several data sources, I need a logical way of processing the data in a quick manner.
 The live data did not lend itself well to a relational table format, so I opted for a series of Python classes which would be able to store the data while the server runs and perform various operations with ease.
 I would be able to create attributes based off of the data sources and then create methods to turn this data into a usable format.
 For example, generating timetables from the given schedules would be difficult to do solely using a database query, but I can easily do this in Python, while taking into account the latest prediction data as well.
 These data processing tasks are well suited to Python and vastly reduced the development time.
 The static data is fetched from the PostgreSQL database on the server startup, usually taking 50-100s to create all of the necessary class instances.
 The single complex SQL query required was for calculating the orientation of the bus stops and buses themselves.

 Both buses and bus stops share the same basic code to calculate their orientation.
 The location (as latitude and longitude) and a relevant shape_id (ID of a shape that the bus stop / bus is on) is provided.
 The nearest set of coordinates (on the given shape) to the provided point is returned, along with the closest point which is >5m away from the first point.
 By maintaining a 5m minimum, it reduces the chance of the orientation being wildly off due to bad data.
 The shape data also provides `shape_dist_travelled`, which tells us how far into the shape the given point is.
 This is used to ensure that we do not return an orientation that is facing 180° off.
 This uses a single complex SQL query due to the indexing provided by the database, but not Python, as we utilise a join (thus, a Cartesian product) within the query.